ludiazv/octocitrico/README.md

 After boot you can access to octroprint server:
 - Access to octoprint via https
 - ssh session
-- Console on Usb OGT (if the board support it)
+- Console on Usb OTG (if the board supports it)
 - Console on board's serial interface with a USB-TTL
-- Conecting a keyboard and screen (if the board support it)
+- Conecting a keyboard and screen (if the board supports it)

 Armbian do not activate WiFi by default.
 Any initial network access requires ethernet connection if available on the board.